nmatare/kolotoc/README.md

 * `repo checkout master`  - Switch to master branch across all ranks
 * `repo update master` - Update the repository across all ranks

 Kubernetes is not aware of any resources restrictions placed onto the ranks (pods).
 You must also be cognizant of the rank-to-node-to-gpu ratio.
-(The number of pods in relationship to to the number of machine nodes with any attached GPUs).
+(The number of pods in relationship to to the number of machine nodes with attached GPUs).
 For example, the setup `--num-rings-per-node=1 --num-gpus=1` would allocate 100% of the available GPU to rank 0, whereas `--num-rings-per-node=4 --num-gpus=1` would allocate 25% of the available GPU to rank 0.
+Taking this into mind, note that we cannot specify fractional GPUs: each pod may only request a fully dedicated GPU.
+This is a current [limitation](https://github.com/kubernetes/kubernetes/issues/52757) of Kubernetes.

 ## Prerequisites